Dashboard Maker

 Blank Dashboards

-Click Create A New Dashboard on the home screen to create a new empty dashboard space.
+Click Create A New Dashboard on the home screen to create a new empty dashboard.

 5e Character Template Dashboards

-Click Create A New 5e Character on the home page to create a new dashboard space using a 5e Character Template.
+Click Create A New 5e Character on the home page to create a new dashboard that uses a 5e character template.

 Premades

-Dashboard Maker comes with a couple of "Premades".
-These are dashboards that are already there, with some useful DM Screen info particular to D&D 5th Edition.
+Dashboard Maker comes with some "Premades".
+These are dashboards that I made to offer some useful DM Screen info, right now specifically for D&D 5th Edition.

 Dashboard Features